Germany at a Glance

 - Permanent residence with German spouse is an option for all non-Germans married to a German citizen.
 Your marriage certificate will be needed for application.
 Once the residence is granted, the non-German spouse is a legal permanent resident of Germany.

-- Relatives / friends visas are required when visiting a friend or relative in Germany.
-You need a copy of the letter from the host or two to three addresses of relatives you are planning on visiting, stating that they are willing to take responsibility for you while you are in Germany.
-You may also have to hand in bank statements, proof of health insurance, or references.
+- Relatives / friends visas are required when visiting a friend or relative in Germany if you are not a national of a country that allows you to stay in Germany for up to 90 days within a period of 6 months.
+You may have to hand in bank statements, proof of health insurance, or references.

-- Airport transit visas are only applicable to citizens of Afghanistan, Bangladesh, the Democratic Republic of Congo, Eritrea, Ethiopia, Ghana, India, Iran, Iraq, Jordan, Lebanon, Myanmar, Nigeria, Pakistan, Somalia, Sri Lanka, Sudan, Syria, and Turkey.
+- Airport transit visas are only applicable to citizens of Afghanistan, Bangladesh, Eritrea, Ethiopia, Ghana, India, Iran, Iraq, Jordan, Lebanon, Mali, Nigeria, Pakistan, Somalia, Sri Lanka, Sudan, and Syria.
 This visa enables these citizens to remain in the transit area of the airport only.

 More information on visas, foreigners’ registration and obtaining residence permits after your arrival in Germany can be found in our Germany: Visa and Administration section or in our article on living in Germany.
 We feature more background info on how to get a German visa, how to get a residence permit, as well as customs and import restrictions.